tcorral/JSONC/README.md

     * Be careful with this method because it's really impressive if you use it with a JSON with a big amount of data, but it could be awful if you use it to compress JSON objects with small amount of data because it could increase the final size.
     * The rate compression could variate from 7.5% to 32.81% depending of the type and values of data.
-* *JSONC.pack* - Compress JSON objects using LZW compression algorithm, to make the job JSONC uses the lz-string library from @pieroxy - https://github.com/pieroxy/lz-string/
+* *JSONC.pack* - Compress JSON objects using GZIP compression algorithm, to make the job JSONC uses a modification to use the gzip library from @beatgammit - https://github.com/beatgammit/gzip-js
     * You can use pack to compress any JSON objects even if these objects are not been compressed using JSONC See Usage for more details.